Dansbo/tictactoe/README.md

         000     000     000     000     000     101
         100     000     001     101     010     000

+The observant reader would recognise that I have not included the near win scenarios diagonally.
+The reason for this, is that I programmed my AI to take the center tile, if the user has not done so.
+This means that I will never come in the situation where the top left corner and the bottom right corner has been taken without a win, or that the AI has blocked the user from winning.

 So the AI has to be able to spot these scenarios both for itself and for the human player.

 First time I wrote the AI routine I tried to incorporate the check for each near win scenario.
 But I realized that the routine chose the 1 routine that fit either AI or Human near win.
 And that is not what I wanted.
 I wanted the AI to jump to a win first and if no win is apparrent then block the human from winning.